Cardiothoracic Surgery Residency Program

 Overview

-The goal of the Cardiothoracic Residency Program at Massachusetts General Hospital is to prepare our trainees for independent practice in cardiothoracic surgery at the completion of the program, without the need for them to acquire postgraduate fellowship training.
+The goal of the Cardiothoracic Residency Program at Massachusetts General Hospital is to prepare our trainees for independent practice in cardiothoracic surgery at the completion of the program, without the need for additional postgraduate fellowship training.
 Separate cardiac and thoracic tracks have been established within the program to allow for subspecialty emphasis in contemporary aspects of the field.
 Both conventional and 4+3 pathways are available.

 Mass General has a long tradition of excellence in cardiothoracic surgery.
 Some highlights include: